ekamperi/ekamperi.github.io/_posts/2020-12-15-cauchy-residue-theorem.md

 description: An example of Cauchy's residue theorem for the calculation of a difficult integral
 ---

-So, Gianni Sarcone, an artist, author, and a designer, mostly known for his optic illusiions, brought to my attention an integral that combines $$\pi$$ and $$e$$ constants in the following elegant manner:
+So, [Gianni Sarcone](https://en.wikipedia.org/wiki/Gianni_A._Sarcone), an artist, author, and a designer, mostly known for his optic illusions, brought to my attention an integral that combines $$\pi$$ and $$e$$ constants in the following elegant manner:

 $$
 \int_{-\infty}^{\infty} \frac{\cos{x}}{(x^2+1)^2}\mathrm{d}x = \frac{\pi}{e}